kyma-project/cli/docs/contributor/ADR/003-module-user-interface.md

 ## Introduction

-In this ADR I would propose new api for most basic functionalities in the `kyma module` commands group (mostly around handling community modules).
-This ADR is build based in the following [issue](https://github.com/kyma-project/cli/issues/2765) and its goal is to keep all most important informations in one place.
+In this ADR, I propose a new API for the most basic functionalities in the `kyma module` commands group (mostly around handling community modules).
+This ADR is built based on the following [issue](https://github.com/kyma-project/cli/issues/2765) and its goal is to keep all important information in one place.

 ## Description

-In the latest release (`3.2.0`), operations on community modules are not intuitive - for example to to delete a module, the user should first list installed modules to figure out which are installed, then print the catalog to get the origin of the module, and then use this origin to remove the community module.
+In the latest release (`3.2.0`), operations on community modules are not intuitive.
+For example, to delete a module, the user must first list the installed modules, then print the catalog to get the origin of the module, and then use this origin to remove the community module.
 The flow:

 ```bash
 $ kyma module list